ASIANMANDAN/Web-Checkers/docs/DesignDoc.md

 	 - Move
 	 - Row

  - Routes: The HTTP request routes are responsible for displaying views (a GET request) as well as for exchanging data from the client (a POST request).
 Unlike the Ajax routes, these require a new view to be generated each time.
-An example of this would be in the GetGameRoute which gathers all of the information the server has about a players game from other tiers and turns that into the GameView which is where the player would see the graphical interface of a checkers game.
+An example of this would be the GetGameRoute, which gathers all of the information the server has about a player's game from other tiers.
+It then converts that information into the GameView which is where the player sees the graphical interface of a checkers game.
 	 - GetGameRoute
 	 - GetHomeRoute
 	 - GetSigninRoute